 Designed by the Brazilian architects Campana Brothers, this remarkable hotel in the heart of Athens is alive with energy and passion.

-The design merges old with new—some of the original features remain perfectly intact, such as the sweeping black marble staircase, which creates a dramatic backdrop to the hotel’s reception.
+The design of the New Hotel merges old with new—some of the original features remain perfectly intact, such as the sweeping black marble staircase, which creates a dramatic backdrop to the hotel’s reception.
 But the Campana Brothers took the project to a new level.
 Combining unusual materials, objects and fabrics, the designers have created a truly unconventional place.

 The pillars interspersed around the communal area recycle old furniture from the previous hotel: the pieces ‘pasted’ to the pillars contribute to a delightful aesthetic of the lobby area.
 Then corridors are covered in bark cloth from Uganda—a natural wallpaper produced by processing bark from the Moraceae tree.